JohnHeinlein/Teraterm-Cisco-Macros/README.md

   - Might be fixed as of 7/2/24
 - `wipe_flash.ttl` only has room for 200 files at a time.
 Arrays cap at 65536 (2^16) elements, but I haven't tested if larger values have any noticeable impact on memory or speed.
 They shouldn't, since those values are only initialized and not iterated over, but this language does weird stuff all the time.
 - Reboot breaks sometimes don't register.
 Sending a bunch of them seems to make it fail less.
 That's pretty cool.
+- Prompt to re-run doesn't seem to work properly.
+Some variable is likely dangling that I haven't noticed.